-If you’re hoping to retire comfortably, making contributions into your super can be a great way to try and boost the amount of money you have to live off after you finish working.
+If you’re hoping to retire comfortably, making contributions into your super could be a great way to try to boost the amount of money you have to live off after you finish working.
 What’s more, the sooner you start, the greater the impact could be.

-Let’s take a look at the ins and outs of super contributions, and the potential benefits you could see from building your super balance early.
+Let’s take a look at the ins and outs of super contributions and the potential benefits.

 What are super contributions?